cds-hooks/docs/docs/specification/current.md

 ### Suggestion accepted

-The CDS Client can inform the service when one or more suggestions were accepted by POSTing a simple json object.
+The CDS Client can inform the service when one or more suggestions were accepted by POSTing a simple JSON object.
 The CDS Client authenticates to the CDS service as described in [Trusting CDS Clients](#trusting-cds-clients).

 Upon the user accepting a suggestion (perhaps when she clicks a displayed label (e.g., button) from a "suggestion" card), the CDS Client informs the service by posting the card and suggestion `uuid`s to the CDS Service's feedback endpoint with an outcome of `accepted`.